nkoukou/University_Projects_Year_3/OsloModel_Complexity/README.md

-Complexity projects which examines self-organised criticality in the Oslo model.
+Complexity project which examines self-organised criticality in the Oslo model.

 Code files include: